AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

                                         storage account.
 Only applicable to Basic SKU.

     Examples
-        Create a container registry with managed storage account.
-Applicable to Standard SKU. az acr create -n MyRegistry -g MyResourceGroup --sku Managed_Standard
+        Create a managed container registry.
+Applicable to Managed SKU. az acr create -n MyRegistry -g MyResourceGroup --sku Managed_Standard

         Create a container registry with a new storage account.
 Applicable to Basic SKU.